This paper examines best practices for measuring and analyzing DOCSIS 3.1performance using a combination of techniques.

 The enhancement stemming from each new DOCSIS revision is truly remarkable considering the fundamental physical cable has remained unchanged over time.
 While channel bonding made DOCSIS 3.0 revolutionary, DOCSIS 3.1 has now distinguished itself through the innovative use of OFDM.

-DOCSIS 3.1 vs Fiber
+- DOCSIS 3.1 vs Fiber

 Prior to DOCSIS 3.1, Fiber to the Home (FTTH) was the only available option for consumers seeking the highest order of data transmission speeds.
 As fiber networks continued to propagate between source and user, the install base of fiber and ultimately the elimination of coaxial cable in favor of fiber seemed like a forgone conclusion.
 DOCSIS 3.1 has brought continued viability to traditional coaxial connections to the home in an environment where high speed has become requisite.

-The overarching architecture for a majority of these networks is Hybrid Fiber Coax (HFC).
+The overarching architecture for most of these networks is Hybrid Fiber Coax (HFC).
 This simply means fiber feeding into neighborhoods, with coax cabling continuing to provide the "last mile" between fiber node and user.
 By contrast, when FTTH is employed, the transitions from coax to fiber are no longer required.

 While FTTH installation and DOCSIS 3.1 upgrades each require significant investment, both options provide exceptional performance.
 The correct balance between fiber and cable will depend on the condition and age of existing coax cabling and the bandwidth requirements of the users, along with the cost considerations.
 The compact size and versatility of fiber can facilitate the feeding of DOCSIS 3.1 coax networks with maximum efficiency.

-Full Duplex DOCSIS 3.1
+- Full Duplex DOCSIS 3.1